ma08/chrome-link-copy/README.md

 ###For Developers
-In the `master` branch(the production version), I am getting the DOM from the page and use the `data-href` attribute to get the urls
+In the `master` branch(the production version), I am getting the DOM from the page and use the `data-href` attribute to get the urls.
 In the `reg` branch, I am using regex with no content script.
 This is much more efficient and can be extended to multiple sites.
 Will  merge into `master` after testing and thereby avoiding use of content script.
+Copying urls in facebook(chat and posts) is working in `reg` branch.
+Try it if you are interested